 Customs and Borders: What Good Looks Like

-For those who would like further clarity, join our expert led Customs and Borders Best Practice workshop sharing insight into the implications of the Windsor Framework, and covering additional topics such as the Target Border Operating Model (TOM).
+For those who would like further clarity, join our expert led Customs and Borders Best Practice workshop, being rerun due to popular demand, sharing insight into the implications of the Windsor Framework, and covering additional topics such as the Border Target Operating Model (BTOM).
 Our workshop aims to help suppliers ensure their delivery routes and customs solutions are compliant, efficient and cost effective.

 See full published government guidance here: